hackforla/YouthJusticeNav/.github/ISSUE_TEMPLATE/research--roadmap.md

 ANY ISSUE NUMBERS THAT ARE BLOCKERS OR OTHER REASONS WHY THIS WOULD LIVE IN THE ICEBOX

 ### Overview
-We need to create a research roadmap to [describe what and why]
+We need to create a research roadmap for [type of research]

+#### Details
+Each Research Plan fits into a Research Roadmap (e.g. If we are creating multiple research plans for the Collababthon, then the Research Roadmap document is where we decide what all the plans are and general overview.
+Details are left for the Individual Research Plans).

 ### Action Items
 - [ ] Add milestone: [milestone#] Research Roadmap Create Wiki Page